paich64/C64MEGA65/bin/Version 5/R3/README.md

 This core is based on the MiSTer Commodore 64 core which itself is based on the work of many others.

-MJoergen and sy2002 ported the core to the MEGA65 in 2022.
+MJoergen and sy2002 ported the core to the MEGA65 in 2022 and 2023.

 With our Release 5, we are striving for a **retro C64 PAL experience**:
 The core turns your MEGA65 into a Commodore 64 with a C1541 drive (you can